ShixuanGuo/Knapsack-Problem/README.md

     opt_c=mento_calor_opt(treasures[0:500], 50)
     result = final_subsets(treasures[0:500],opt_c)
     ```
-Third, output our best subsets as a file using `write_opt("Knapsack_solution_report.csv",N,n)`.
+3. Output our best subsets as a file using `write_opt("Knapsack_solution_report.csv",N,n)`.
-3.	**Files**
+## Part 3 Files
-    •	Test:
+1) Test
-        A. Test_example
+    * Test_example
         weight of item; value of item
-        B. Report
+    * Report
         weight of item; value of item
     sequence of 0/1: if the i-th element of sequence equal to 1 then we take the i-th item to knapsack overwise we don't take the item to knapsack
-    •	Code(Solutions)
+2) Code(Solutions)
-        A. Value_weight_raito
+    * Value_weight_raito
-        B. Dynamic programming
+    * Dynamic programming
-        C. Monte Carlo simulation
+    * Monte Carlo simulation
-        D. Generate_report
+    * Generate_report
-        E. Main (example using Dynamic programming and Monte Carlo)
+    * Main (example using Dynamic programming and Monte Carlo)